algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 GAD DESTINATION, SOURCE
 ```

-- `DESTINATION` represents one of the destination registers (A1, A2, A3, or A4)
+- `DESTINATION` represents one of the address registers (A1, A2, A3, or A4)
 - `SOURCE` represents the source register (e.g., R1, R2, R3, R4) whose memory address you want to obtain

 **Example:**